- Last updated:

 Australia’s native mammals, birds and reptiles have developed much higher tolerance to 1080 than introduced animals due to their evolution with naturally occurring 1080 in some native plants.

-The name LD50 is an abbreviation for "Lethal Dose, 50%" or median lethal dose.
+The term LD50 is an abbreviation for "Lethal Dose, 50%" or median lethal dose.

 It is the amount of the substance required (usually per body weight) to kill 50% of the test population.